John Aloisi

-John Aloisi (/ˌæloʊˈiːsiː/; born 5 February 1976) is an Australian former soccer player and current head coach of A-League club Western United.
-In a professional career that spanned 20 seasons, with league totals of 459 games and 127 goals, he was the first Australian ever to play and score in La Liga, the Premier League and Serie A.
+John Aloisi (/ˌæloʊˈiːsiː/; born 5 February 1976) is an Australian soccer coach and former player who is head coach of Chinese Super League club Chengdu Rongcheng.
+In a playing career that spanned 20 seasons, he was the first Australian ever to play and score in La Liga, the Premier League and Serie A.

 Aloisi returned to Australia in 2007, with four seasons in the A-League.
 Aloisi was an integral member of the Australia national team for more than a decade, and represented the nation at the 2006 World Cup, being an essential figure in the qualifying stages.
 He also appeared for the Socceroos in two Confederations Cups.
 A former striker, Aloisi was described as a goal poacher who was able to "hold the ball up well and create opportunities for his teammates."